 The processing so far gives, for each input drum track, one 2 s excerpt of the rhythm pattern after normalization to 120 BPM (i.e. four beats in total), starting at a downbeat defined by the best alignment to a reference rhythm.
-Three voices at a sampling rate of 200 samples per second for 2 seeconds gives a 1200 point feature for each piece.
-We stack the vectors for each of our examples, calculate and subtract the mean pattern (which is just the reference pattern used in extraction, once the analysis has converged) and apply singular value decomposition to the covariance matrix of this data to find the eigenvectors, as described in section 2.
+With three voices and a sampling rate of 200 samples per second, this is a 1200 point feature for each piece.
+We simply stack these vectors for each of our examples, calculate and subtract the mean pattern (which is just the reference pattern used in extraction, once the analysis has converged) and apply singular value decomposition to the covariance matrix of this data to find the eigenvectors.
 In our experiments, we used just 100 MIDI tracks, giving a maximum of 99 nonzero eigen dimensions, although our goal is in using many fewer dimensions than this to get at the 'essence' of the rhythms.
 The projection of each rhythm pattern into a subset of the most significant principal components provides for classification (e.g. by nearest neighbor), and the space provides interesting interpolations; by compressing the dimensionality to maximally preserve the structure in the real rhythms, we have a space where unnatural rhythms most likely cannot be represented, and all points correspond to reasonable-sounding rhythms.